Diagnosed with ADHD at the age of 45, I've now made it my mission to help neurodivergent women learn to love their brains!

-I've spent the last 6+ years coaching women to change their mindset and reframe their identities so they can finally recognize and lean into their gifts and abilities.
+I've spent the last 7 years coaching women to change their mindset and reframe their self-concept so they can finally recognize and lean into their gifts and abilities.

 I can help you:

 learn more about your specific ADHD characteristics & traits

 articulate the "why" behind many of your unique executive functioning difficulties & obstacles

 develop support systems & strategies that will work for you & your unique brain

 establish a more peaceful relationship with food & your body